MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 ---
-title: Using the Power Query SDK
+title: Power Query SDK Overview
 description: A guided tour on how to use the Power Query SDK in Visual Studio Code and the core functionality provided through it
 author: ptyx507x